The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 [![Youssef Land](https://user-images.githubusercontent.com/63739514/131213918-b782fcf0-1db3-487b-b5d1-84aba6a73741.png)](https://yoyomonem22.wixsite.com/youssefland) [![Unicorn!](https://github.com/unicorn.png)](https://github.com) [![Oops! a bomb just exploded on you (Atom Smasher error)](http://atom.smasher.org/error/xp.png.php?icon=bomb&style=xp&title=Oops%21+A+bomb+just+exploded+on+you&url=&text=A+bomb+just+exploded+on+you.%0D%0A%0D%0AClicking+on+%22Try+Again%22+restores+all+3+lives+from+this+game.%0D%0A%0D%0AClicking+on+%22Quit+Game%22+forces+the+game+to+quit.%0D%0A%0D%0AClicking+on+%22In+the+future%2C+don%27t+show+this+message+to+me+again%22+forces+the+game+to+quit+and+this+message+can%27t+be+shown+in+the+next+time+you+lose+this+game+%28casualty%29+for+good.+Well%2C+this+doesn%27t+force+the+game+to+quit+forever.&b1=Try+Again&b2=Quit+Game&b3=In+the+future%2C+don%27t+show+this+message+to+me+again%21%21%21%21%21+%3E%3A%28)](http://atom.smasher.org/error/?icon=bomb&style=xp&title=Oops%21+A+bomb+just+exploded+on+you&url=&text=A+bomb+just+exploded+on+you.%0D%0A%0D%0AClicking+on+%22Try+Again%22+restores+all+3+lives+from+this+game.%0D%0A%0D%0AClicking+on+%22Quit+Game%22+forces+the+game+to+quit.%0D%0A%0D%0AClicking+on+%22In+the+future%2C+don%27t+show+this+message+to+me+again%22+forces+the+game+to+quit+and+this+message+can%27t+be+shown+in+the+next+time+you+lose+this+game+%28casualty%29+for+good.+Well%2C+this+doesn%27t+force+the+game+to+quit+forever.&b1=Try+Again&b2=Quit+Game&b3=In+the+future%2C+don%27t+show+this+message+to+me+again%21%21%21%21%21+%3E%3A%28)

-# <!--10.--> Recommended Windows 8.1 Standard Product License Key
+# <!--10.--> Recommended Windows 8.1 Standard Generic Key

-The recommended Windows 8.1 Standard product license key is this:
+The recommended Windows 8.1 Standard generic key is this:

     334NH-RXG76-64THK-C7CKG-D3VPT

-where you can install Windows 8.1 Standard.
+where you can install Windows 8.1 Standard (never for activation of Windows 8.1).

+## <!--10.1--> Activation

+Use this key:

+    XHQ8N-C3MCJ-RQXB6-WCHYG-C9WKB

+to activate Windows.